 Program of Study

-For the convenience of working students, translation courses are taught solely online, and interpreting courses, which will utilize the same high-tech audio equipment professional interpreters use, are taught on UNO’s lakefront campus as well as through Zoom on Saturdays.
-Students who are unable to attend on-campus class meetings may participate remotely via Zoom teleconferencing.
+For the convenience of working students, translation courses are taught solely online, and interpreting courses, which will utilize the same high-tech audio equipment professional interpreters use, are taught on UNO’s lakefront campus on Saturdays.
+Students who are unable to attend on-campus class meetings may participate remotely with faculty permission.
 They will need a computer with a camera, speakers, and a microphone.

 Students generally take two courses a semester.
 Each semester is divided into two eight-week sessions.